RajLabMSSM/echolocatoR/README.md

-## Robust installation (co*conda*
+## Robust installation (*conda*)

   As with most softwares, installation is half the battle.
-The easiest way to install all of __*echolocatoR*__'s dependencies (inwhich include, Python, and command line)  toolsand make sure they play well together is to create a [*conda*](https://docs.conda.io/en/latest/) environment.
+The easiest way to install all of __*echolocatoR*__'s dependencies (which include R, Python, and command line tools) and make sure they play well together is to create a [*conda*](https://docs.conda.io/en/latest/) environment.

 1. If you haven't done so already, install [*conda*](https://docs.conda.io/en/latest/).

 2. Download the echoR.yml file found [here](https://github.com/RajLabMSSM/echolocatoR/blob/master/inst/conda/echoR.yml) (this file tells *conda* what to install).

-3. Create the env from the *.yml* file,
+3. In command line, create the env from the *.yml* file:
-by the entering the following into the command line:
 ```
 conda env create -f <path_to_file>/echoR.yml
 ```